-If You Feed Your Dog Fish Oil Should You Give Vitamin E?
+If You Feed Your Dog Fish Oil, Should You Also Give Vitamin E?

-You may have heard from other dog owners or from the forums on dog health on the Internet about how fish oil may be good for your dog, but is it really true?
+You may have heard from other dog owners or from the online forums about how fish oil may be good for your dog.
+But is it really true?
 There seems to be a surge in the tendency for dog owners to give supplements to dogs, but how much research is put into learning about potential side effects and what about interactions with other drugs?
-We often assume that just because a supplement is sold over the counter and is natural, there are few risks, but this is often far from true.
+We often assume that just because a supplement is sold over the counter and is natural that there are few risks, but this is often far from true.
 Let's take a look at fish oil for instance, how does fish oil affect dogs and what do we need to be aware of so we can make an informed decision?

 Fish oil should contain vitamin E as an antioxidant, but no other nutrients.— Etienne Côté.
 DVM, Dipl.ACVIM.